 Does that mean winter getaways in New England are out of the question for the cold-blooded among us?
 Heck, no. Here's a guide to places in New England where, even on the coldest days, you may just forget that it's winter at all.

-The 8,200-square-foot indoor water complex at this family resort may just fool you into believing it's the middle of summer.
+The 8,200-square-foot indoor water complex at this family resort on Cape Cod may just fool you into believing it's the middle of summer.
 While the kids play in the waterfalls and whoosh down the two winding slides, you can close your eyes and ride the waves, picturing yourself at the shore on a sunny day.
 Or really warm up in the giant, tension-easing whirlpool.
 Then, when you're really ready for a taste of summer in the middle of winter, head outdoors to the Cape Codder's year-round outdoor heated pool.
-Another plus, right on the premises, you'll find a Hearth-n-Kettle Restaurant that's perfect for family dining and the Grand Cru Wine Bar & Grill if you're looking for something more upscale.
+Another plus: Right on the premises, you'll find a Hearth-n-Kettle Restaurant that's perfect for family dining and the Grand Cru Wine Bar & Grill if you're looking for something more upscale.
 Either way, the key is you won't have to wander far in the winter weather to find delicious grub.

 Plenty of intrepid surfers ride New England's waves in the winter, but why would you surf in the icy cold ocean when you can surf indoors?
-At SkyVenture, New England's only place to skydive indoors year-round, you can also catch waves at North America's largest indoor surfing facility.
+At SkyVenture New Hampshire, New England's only place to skydive indoors year-round, you can also catch waves at North America's largest indoor surfing facility.
 Surf's Up New Hampshire is an 11,000-square-foot, all-season paradise that features a programmable SurfStream from American Wave Machines churning up gnarly, 32-foot waves.